ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_heatwaves_coldwaves.rst

    *Required settings for script*

    * quantile: quantile defining the exceedance/non-exceedance threshold
-   * min_duration: Min duration of a heatwave/coldwave event
+   * min_duration: Min duration in days of a heatwave/coldwave event
    * Operator: either '>' for exceedances or '<' for non-exceedances
    * season: 'summer' or 'winter

 Variables